Asya Karapetyan

 How to uninstall Node installed using NVM

-1. Launch the Terminal app.
+1. Launch Terminal.

-How to manually uninstall Node from a Mac
+How to uninstall Node from Finder

 For this method, you will need to manually find and remove all files associated with Node.
 Here is how: